jakerainis/midi-viz/README.md

 # Drum MIDI Preview Tool

+A fun "vibecode" project using GPT 4.1 agent.

 This project is a web-based tool built with React, TypeScript, and Vite for previewing drum-based MIDI files.
 It allows users to:

 - Upload a folder of .midi files and drum samples